bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

   - `$^`: the names of all prerequisites (separated by a space—even if they were separated by other whitespace in the rule declaration).
   - `$<`: the name of the first prerequisite.
   - `$?`: the names of all prerequisites that are newer than the target.
-  - (and more! but these are the basics and the ones you see most commonly.)
+  - And more!
+But these are the basics and the ones you see most commonly.
 - Examples:

 ```